ains-arch/flask-database/README.md

 ## Overview

-This repo contains all the necessary files to host a simple web app.
+This repo contains all the necessary files to host a basic user-generated media web app.
 The development environment configures the default Flask development server to run on Docker with Postgres.
+The Postgres database includes three tables with the necessary indexes and references.
-The production environmental also includes Nginx and Gunicorn, and supports serving both static and user-uploaded media files via Nginx.
+The production environment also includes Nginx and Gunicorn, and supports serving both static and user-uploaded media files via Nginx.

 ## Build Instructions